aniljaiswalcs/brankasapi/README.md

 ### Upload Form API
 - Below parameters read from the environment:
-   - Port - The port to connect
+   - PORT - The port to connect
-   - Auth - The authentication
+   - AuthFormKey - The authentication

 - Database part is not implemented due to the time limit.
 - Code flow :